GeorgeBrackpool/Space-Tracer-Website/README.md

 Citation

-Influence for the site design came from Forest App: https://www.forestapp.cc/
+Infleunce for the site design came from Forest App: https://www.forestapp.cc/

 Many thanks to the talented photographers on Unsplash for some of the site photos.